fberger/hackernews-platinum/README.md

   * Ctrl + Up        -> Upvote comment
   * Space            -> Reply to comment in new tab
   * Left             -> Closes comment tab and brings you back to links page
+  * Right or n       -> Go to next top-level comment.
+  * p or Left        -> Go to previous top-level comment.
   * Page Up          -> Go up by 5 comments
   * Page Down        -> Go down by 5 comments
   * Home             -> To first comment